rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/ci-using-github-and-aws-codebuild.md

 title: "CI using GitHub and AWS CodeBuild"
 ---

 [Last time](/archive/resolverblog/sending-slack-alerts-to-approve-codepipeline-deployments/), we mentioned CI as one of things that we try to automate as much as possible.
-This time, we'll go through more details about our CI setup and how it relates to our deployment pipeline.
+This time, we’ll go through more details about our CI setup and how it relates to our deployment pipeline.

 ## Setting up the CodeBuild project